Unit 2: Authorizations

 • Scientific evidence does not demonstrate the efficacy of the service; and/or

-• The service is still being performed in a clinical trial setting with no longterm outcomes available.
+• The service is still being performed in a clinical trial setting with no long-term outcomes available.

 The term cosmetic applies to procedures performed to improve an individual’s appearance and not to improve or restore bodily function.